DeLaSalleUniversity-Manila-DISMATH-t216/DISMATH_Portfolio_Lorenzo-Garcia/README.md

 - Universal Quantifier, is true if "for All" possible value for x is true in p(x)
 - "Mathematical Statements" are Universal Quantifier.
 - Rules of Inference (Terms):
- - Argument - a sequence of statements with conclusion.
+ - Argument, is a sequence of statements with conclusion.
  - Valid
  - Fallacy means invalid
 - Rules of Inference Tautologies: